Akshaya-Madugula/GIS-Applications-in-Engineering/README.md

 - Applied the model to predict conditions for newly surveyed bridges in 2023.

 ### Visualization:
-- Visualized the results on a map of Texas with distinct color codes for critical (red) and good (green) bridge conditions.
+- Visualized the results on a map of Texas with distinct color codes for unsatisfactory (red) and satisfactory (green) bridge conditions.